jemuelmari/shs-science-remediation/README.md

 1. Open the app link.
 2. Click **Student App**.
-3. Log in with name, student ID, grade level, section, term, subject, and initial score.
+3. Log in with name, **Learner Reference Number (LRN)**, grade level, section, term, subject, and initial score.
 4. Review all modules.
 5. Take the mock exam (unlimited attempts, immediate feedback).
 6. Score **43/60** or higher to unlock the Final Exam.